Instagram Tips & Strategies

 By Spencer Lanoue

-Running ads through an influencer's handle used to be a murky process involving shared passwords and handing over account access, but Instagram's Partnership Ad Code completely changed the game.
-This feature is the official, secure way for brands to amplify a creator's content as a paid ad, giving both parties more control and better results.
-This guide will walk you through exactly what partnership ad codes are, how to generate one as a creator, and how to use one as a brand to launch powerful, authentic campaigns.
+Running ads through an influencer's handle used to be a complicated process involving shared passwords and granting account access.
+However, Instagram's Partnership Ad Code has revolutionized this process.
+This feature provides a secure way for brands to promote a creator's content as a paid ad, offering both parties more control and better results.
+This guide will explain what partnership ad codes are, how to generate one as a creator, and how to use one as a brand to launch powerful, authentic campaigns.

 What is an Instagram Partnership Ad Code?